 Only Use Safety Collars

 Collars with buckles should not be used on cats.
-If you want your cat to wear a collar then ensure you but a snag-proof, breakaway collar which snaps undone if it snags on anything so that your cat never becomes caught up and unable to free itself.
+If you want your cat to wear a collar then ensure you but a snag-proof, breakaway collar that snaps undone if it snags on anything.
+That way your cat will never become caught up and unable to free itself.

 Cats become dehydrated very quickly and if left untreated can suffer organ failure.
 If ever you are in doubt, take your cat straight to the vets.